 Find out what the Centers for Disease Control and Prevention (CDC) says about e-cigarettes here.

-In January 2018, the National Academies of Science, Engineering and Medicine released a report summarizing the scientific findings about e-cigarettes.
+The National Academies of Science, Engineering and Medicine released a report summarizing the scientific findings about e-cigarettes.
 Find summaries of the report and the full report here.

 Learn the facts, statistics, and regulations on e-cigarettes from Truth Initiative here.